DataBora/elusion/README.md

 ![Elusion Logo](images/elusion.png)

-Elusion is a high-performance DataFrame library designed for in-memory data formats such as CSV, JSON, PARQUET, DELTA, as well as for ODBC Database Connections for MySQL and PostgreSQL, as well as for Azure Blob Connections.
+Elusion is a high-performance DataFrame library designed for in-memory data formats such as CSV, JSON, PARQUET, DELTA, as well as for ODBC Database Connections for MySQL and PostgreSQL, as well as for Azure Blob Storage Connections (more features comming).

-DataFrame operations are built atop the DataFusion SQL query engine, Database operations are built atop Arrow ODBC, Azure BLOB HTTPS operations are built atop Azure Storage with BLOB and DFS endpoints available.
+DataFrame operations are built atop the DataFusion SQL query engine, Database operations are built atop Arrow ODBC, Azure BLOB HTTPS operations are built atop Azure Storage with BLOB and DFS (Data Lake Storage Gen2) endpoints available.

-Elusion provides a robust DataFrame-like interface for managing and querying data efficiently.

-Tailored for developers seeking a powerful abstraction over data transformations, Elusion streamlines complex operations like filtering, joining, aggregating, and more with its intuitive, chainable API.
+Tailored for Data Engineers and Data Analysts seeking a powerful abstraction over data transformations.
+Elusion streamlines complex operations like filtering, joining, aggregating, and more with its intuitive, chainable DataFrame API, and provides a robust interface for managing and querying data efficiently.

 ## Core Philosophy
+Elusion wants you to be you!

 Elusion offers flexibility in constructing queries without enforcing specific patterns or chaining orders, unlike SQL, PySpark, Polars, or Pandas.
 You can build your queries in any sequence that best fits your logic, writing functions in a manner that makes sense to you.
 Regardless of the order of function calls, Elusion ensures consistent results.

 ## Platform Compatibility
 Tested for MacOS, Linux and Windows
 ![Platform comp](images/platformcom.png)

+## Security
+Codebase has Undergone Rigorous Auditing and Security Testing, ensuring that it is fully prepared for Production.

 ## Key Features